Websites and Print Media

 Conception, editorial work: texts and images, image selection, colour concept (June 2019).

-New texts, transfer of contents, new structure, editorial work: texts and images, transfer of contents, continuous editorial services (September 2017)
+New texts, transfer of contents, new structure, editorial work: texts and images, transfer of contents, editorial services (September 2017)

 New texts, transfer of contents, new structure, editorial work: texts and images, transfer of contents, continuous editorial services (August 2016)

-Together with programmers, I create websites in the content management system (CMS) TYPO3.
 I programmed my first website before the turn of the millennium, followed by an invitation of a pharmaceutical company that wanted to recruit me.
 I, however, decided to work freelance and stay in close contact with scientific biology and science communication.

 The created websites are the basis for my continuous editorial services for several years.